TonzaH4/VaultLock/README.md

 - Uses RSA for securely exchanging the AES key
 - HMAC for integrity verification
 - Secure file deletion to prevent data recovery
+- Uses Scrypt for key derivation and random salt

 ## Requirements